Stefan-Dr/GoGuard/README.md

 2. It performs digital signature verification to mutually confirm the identities.
 3. The client then requests the AES key, which the server provides encrypted with the client’s RSA public key.
 4. Using the AES key, the client sends its hardware ID (HWID) encrypted and requests a license.
-5. The server returns the license encrypted with AES if a valid license exists for that HWID.
+5. If a license exists, it returns the existing license encrypted with AES and if no license exists but the HWID is present in the database, the server generates a new license for that HWID and returns it encrypted with AES.

 This process ensures the client device is authenticated and authorized to use the service securely.